anttijuu/O3-chat-client/README.md

 Next you should read how to run the client either form terminal or from within VS Code.

-Note that you *cannot* just copy the server certificate to the client you created with `keytool`.
+Note that you *cannot* just copy the server certificate you created with `keytool` to the client.
 That is a private file to the server only, and should not be given to clients or anyone not authorized to access that certificate.

 ## Startup parameters when launching the client